durai5755/my-first-repository/README.md

 # my-first-repository
-learning git and git hub
+learning git and github

+This is from the local